 What happens to your loan in the post-moratorium term?
 In general, there are three scenarios of how your loan is restructured after the moratorium period, which can either increase or maintain your equated monthly installment (EMI).

-Suppose your lender does not restructure your original loan payoff date, that is, your loan tenure will remain the same.
-In that case, you need to repay your loan balance in a shorter period (the original tenure shortened by the moratorium period), which is only possible if you pay higher monthly payments.
-Still, since higher EMI implies faster loan amortization, the final interest charge will be lower than the other two options.
+Suppose your lender does not restructure your original loan payoff date, that is, your loan term will remain the same.
+In that case, you need to repay your loan balance in a shorter period (the original term shortened by the moratorium period), which is only possible if you pay higher monthly payments.
+Still, since higher EMI payment implies faster loan amortization, the final interest charge will be lower than the other two options.

-In this option, the lender will extend the loan tenure by the moratorium period to keep the amortization term unchanged.
-Therefore, the only factor which will affect your EMI is the loan balance after the moratorium.
+In this option, the lender will extend the loan term by the moratorium period to keep the amortization term unchanged.
+Therefore, the only factor which will affect your EMI payment is the loan balance after the moratorium.

-If your lender lets you keep the original EMI, your loan tenure must be recalculated to have enough time to fully repay your loan balance.
-If you don't pay interest during the moratorium period, you will have to repay a higher balance with the same EMI, implying a longer loan tenure (longer loan amortization).
+If your lender lets you keep the original EMI payment, your loan term must be recalculated to have enough time to fully repay your loan balance.
+If you don't pay interest during the moratorium period, you will have to repay a higher balance with the same EMI, implying a longer loan term (longer loan amortization).
 What's more, a higher loan balance will increase your monthly interest, resulting in a higher total interest cost.